apache/cordova-coho/docs/platforms-release-process.md

     svn commit -m "Removing release candidates from dist/dev" cd ..

-And finally you can publish your package to `npm`:
+And finally you can publish your package to npm:

     cd cordova-dist
     npm publish platforms/cordova-android-5.0.0.tgz